 MCHC serves as a catalyst, steering efforts toward a better community integrated service system with a major emphasis on health promotion and prevention services.
 Our efforts focus on increasing the availability, accessibility and utilization of health services, while decreasing health disparities between racial and/or socioeconomic groups.

 THANKS FOR YOUR SUPPORT!
 Memberships in MCHC provide valuable financial support that helps us continue our many programs and activities.
-Heart-felt thanks to the following individual members and organizational partners joining or renewing their membership during the period of APRIL – AUG 2015.
+Heart-felt thanks to the following individual members and organizational partners joining or renewing their membership during the period of SEPT-DEC 2015.
 Please let us know of any errors or omissions.
 (CLICK on the MCHC logo to see the list.)
-THANKS to our renewing members and WELCOME to our NEW...
+THANKS to our renewing members and WELCOME to our NEW Individual...

 MCHC programs address reducing infant mortality and providing better care for children in the Kansas City area through prevention, intervention and education.Read more